Science Exchange, Inc., Purchase Order Terms and Conditions

 1.7."Data Controller" shall mean the entity or Party which, alone or jointly with others, determines the purposes and means of the processing of Personal Data.

 1.8."Data Processor" shall mean the entity or Party which processes Personal Data on behalf of a Data Controller.

-1.9 “Deliverable(s)” shall mean any Work Product, report, material, data, images or as agreed upon in the applicable Order to be delivered to Requester by Service Provider at the conclusion of an Order.
+1.9 “Deliverable(s)” shall mean any Work Product, report, material, data, images or as agreed upon in the applicable Order to be delivered to Requester by Service Provider in accordance with the Statement of Work.

 1.10 “Fees” shall mean the total cost of performance for the Services provided by Service Provider.